NEIGHBOURS & NATIONS CAMP 2026 BOOKING TERMS & CONDITIONS

 5.5 Please note, the use of vans or other vehicles as accommodation at the event is not permitted.

-6.5 The site is open to the public from Monday through Saturday, between 8:00 AM and 8:00 PM, and on Sunday from 8:00 AM to 1:00 PM.
-These hours accommodate visitors to our on-site café and provide designated space for dog-walking.
+7.5 The site is open to the public from Monday through Saturday, between 8:00 AM and 8:00 PM, and on Sunday from 8:00 AM to 1:00 PM.
+These hours accommodate visitors to our on-site café, gym and provide designated space for dog-walking.

 7.2.1 Food vouchers include breakfast, lunch, and dinner.
 The first day only includes dinner, and the last day includes only breakfast and lunch, in accordance with programme start/end times.